Ebiroll/linux_esp32/README.md

 The next step in creating the interface is issuing a special ioctl() system call, whose arguments are the descriptor obtained in the previous step

+Currently not working so well.

+For easier debugging, reate a file in your home directory called .gdbinit and place the following two lines in it:

+handle SIGUSR1 nostop noignore noprint handle SIG34 nostop noignore noprint